renatocaliari/contornos/docs/en/questions.md

   - listen
 - [Partnership maintenance](/en/apps#partnership)
 - Financial
+- Delivery of value to the customer
    - Product or Service A (example: "Technology-related subjects teaching platform")
       - Service
       - Sales and Marketing
       - Research
       - Contents
       - Partnerships
       - Customer Intent A (example: "Get your first job in the technology area or make a career transition")
          - Modeling of initiatives
          - Design of the product/service experience
          - Development
             - Graphic/physical interface
             - Implementation
       - Customer Intent B (example: "To undertake in the technology area")
-    - [internal contornos]
+         - [...]
       - Customer Intent C (example: "Connecting with professionals in the technology job market")
-    - [internal contornos]
+         - [...]

 ## How to measure the impact of organizational design changes?
 In a simplistic and limited way, it is possible to try to compare before and after: